-Fort Drum is a prominent fiber in the fabric of the Northern New York community.
-The installation provides employment for more than 4,000 area residents and millions of dollars in trade for local businesses.
-Soldiers and their Family members receive medical care from local health care providers and enroll in local schools and colleges.
+Fort Drum is a prominent fiber in the fabric of the Northern New York community, with 37,000 soldiers and family members.
+The installation also provides employment for about 4,000 area residents and hundreds of millions of dollars in trade for local businesses.
+Soldiers and their family members receive medical care from local health care providers and enroll in local schools and colleges.
 Staunch community support by way of programs such as Project Strong Communities and Operation Yellow Ribbon further connect our military and civilian communities.
 The resulting economic and social impact benefits not only Northern New York, but New York State as a whole.

 Today, Fort Drum consists of 107,265 acres.
 Its mission includes command of active component units assigned to the installation, provide administrative and logistical support to tenant units, support to tenant units, support to active and reserve units from all services in training at Fort Drum, and planning and support for the mobilization and training of almost 80,000 troops annually.